scodrington-networkten/recipe-app/frontend/README.md

+# Project Info

+Small sample app showing a react front-end and a nodejs backend

+## Commands

+### Backend

+Start in a new terminal `npm start` which will run the express server locally

+### Frontend

+Start in a new terminal `npm run dev` which will run the react front-end / vite locally

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.